compiled by Christopher Flaherty from various sources

 Their sentence: "Mr. Pibb is Coca Cola's unsuccessful effort to drive the good Dr out of the market."

-While we’re on the subject, the FAQ was also mentioned in a July, 1999, article on texascooking.com, where this site was dubbed "probably the most complete" collection of Dr Pepper information on the internet.
+While we’re on the subject, the FAQ was also mentioned in a July, 1999, article on texascooking.com, (which has since been revised to erase all mention of the FAQ, strangely) where this site was dubbed "probably the most complete" collection of Dr Pepper information on the internet.
 Thanks for the kind words, guys!
 And even though they printed a rather specific version of the web site address (one that pointed directly to what was question 18 -- now 3.5 -- "Where can I buy Dr Pepper merchandise?") instead of the more general location, I won’t hold it against them.

-I should also mention the FAQ was cited in The South Talkin’ Dictionary site as a source for the definition of ...
+I should also mention the FAQ was cited in The South Talkin’ Dictionary (yet another defunct web site) as a source for the definition of ...
 Dr Pepper, what else?
 It’s slightly strange that a Northerner like me is being relied on for information on Southern culture, but I’ll take what I can get.
+Or got.
+Or something.

 The FAQ may not have been cited by name, but I certainly was, in an article on August 21, 2001, in the Austin Chronicle titled "Dr Pepper, Texas," written by David Lynch (no, I’m pretty sure it wasn’t that David Lynch).
 You can read it yourself here if you don’t have a back issue handy.